misener/GRTTWaK-website/support.md

 ## Is this a paywall for the podcast?

-No. The podcast is free to download, and patronage is completely optional.
+No. The podcast is totally free to download, and patronage is completely optional.

 ## Is this secure?